Hackers (film): Critical response

-The Los Angeles Times's David Kronke wrote, "imagination of Rafael Moreu, making his feature screenwriting debut, and director Iain Softley...piles on the attitude and stylized visuals, no one will notice just how empty and uninvolving the story really is".
-In his review for The Washington Post, Hal Hinson wrote, "As its stars, Miller and Jolie seem just as one-dimensional—except that, in their case, the effect is intentional".
-Entertainment Weekly gave the film a "D" rating and Owen Gleiberman wrote, "the movie buys in to the computer-kid-as-elite-rebel mystique currently being peddled by magazines like Wired".
+The Los Angeles Times's David Kronke wrote, "imagination of Rafael Moreu, making his feature screenwriting debut, and director Iain Softley...piles on the attitude and stylized visuals, no one will notice just how empty and uninvolving the story really is."
+In his review for The Washington Post, Hal Hinson wrote, "As its stars, Miller and Jolie seem just as one-dimensional—except that, in their case, the effect is intentional."
+Entertainment Weekly gave the film a "D" rating and Owen Gleiberman wrote, "the movie buys in to the computer-kid-as-elite-rebel mystique currently being peddled by magazines like Wired."

+Cult status

+Although Hackers was a box-office disappointment, grossing approximately US$7.5 million against an estimated US$20 million budget, the film went on to develop a strong cult following.

+Within hacker culture, the film is celebrated for its flamboyant depiction of cyberpunk aesthetics, its electronic-heavy soundtrack, and its tongue-in-cheek approach to the subject matter.
+In a retrospective feature, several information security professionals described it as "possibly the single greatest hacker film known to hackerkind," praising its style, humor, and its enduring quotability.

+The film’s dialogue, including lines such as "Hack the planet!" and "Mess with the best, die like the rest," has become iconic among fans, often chanted during midnight screenings and fan gatherings.
+Its visual style of rollerblading characters in cyber-goth attire, neon-lit cityscapes, and stylized computer graphics continues to influence nostalgic depictions of 1990s hacker culture.

 Home media

-Hackers was released on VHS and laserdisc in 1996 and to DVD by MGM Home Video on August 25, 1998, as a Region 1 widescreen DVD.
+Hackers was released by MGM on VHS and LaserDisc in 1996, and on DVD on August 25, 1998, as a Region 1 widescreen DVD.
 The Region 2 DVD was released in 2001; it allowed selection between PAL and 16:9 Widescreen, with Dolby Digital.
 On October 25, 2005, it was released in UMD format, playable on the Sony PSP.

 Shout!
 Factory released a 20th anniversary Blu-ray on August 18, 2015.
 Blu-ray.com gave the film a 4/5 for both video and audio.
-DVDTalk.com noted the Blu-ray only included a stereo audio mix, while the packaging listed a 5.1 mix as an option, and the previous DVD release included a 5.1 mix.
+DVDTalk.com noted the Blu-ray only includes a DTS-HD Master Audio stereo audio track, while the packaging lists a 5.1 mix as an option, and the previous DVD release includes a 5.1 mix.
+Shout!
+Factory released an Ultra HD Blu-ray collector's edition on August 22, 2023, which includes a DTS-HD Master Audio 5.1 track.

+Discussion of a sequel

+In a September 2020 interview for Collider to commemorate the 25th anniversary of the film, Softley said that there were active discussions regarding a sequel.